LuckyBOYZ/RegexDataGenerator/README.md

 # Requirements

-To run this application you have to install `java 17` on your machine.
+To run this application you have to install `java 17` on your machine or install `docker` if you want to run in that way.<br>

+> :notebook_with_decorative_cover: **PLEASE NOTE:** Before using this application first of all you **have to** prepare `file.json`<br>
+> It is described in section [How To Use](https://github.com/LuckyBOYZ/RegexDataGenerator#how-to-use)

 # How To Run

-At the moment I didn't prepare any `Dockerfile` or API so the only one way for using it is run it on your local machine by command <br>
+## Running by using java

+For using the application you have to run command `java -jar RegexDataGenerator.jar <ARGUMENTS>`.<br>
-`java -jar RegexDataGenerator.jar <ARGUMENTS>`.
-The latest version of application is put into `bin` directory.
-There are few arguments which you can add to command to customize how the application must work (but you don't need):
+The latest version of application is placed into `bin` directory.
+There are few arguments which you can add to command to customize how the application must work (but you don't have to):

 |       **ARGUMENT NAME**       |                                                                        **DESCRIPTION**                                                                        |                   **VALUES**                    | **DEFAULT VALUE** |
 |:-----------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------:|:-----------------:|